oracle/fmw-kubernetes/docs-source/content/wcsites-domains/installguide/prepare-your-environment/_index.md

 Alternatively, the Oracle WebCenter Sites Image with latest bundle patch can be obtained from My Oracle Support (MOS).

-1. Download patch [33579457](https://support.oracle.com/epmos/faces/ui/patch/PatchDetail.jspx?patchId=33579457) from My Oracle Support (MOS).
+1. Download patch [34223930](https://support.oracle.com/epmos/faces/ui/patch/PatchDetail.jspx?patchId=34223930) from My Oracle Support (MOS).

 1. Unzip the downloaded zip file.

 	For example:
     ```bash
-    $ unzip  p33579457_122140_Linux-x86-64.zip
+    $ unzip  p34223930_122140_Linux-x86-64.zip
     ```

 1. Load the image archive using the `docker load` command.

 	For example:
     ```bash
-    $ docker load < wcsites-20211019.tar.gz
+    $ docker load < wcsites-12214-220419.tar.gz
     ```

+1. View the image using the `docker images` command.

+	For example:
+    ```bash
+    $ docker images | grep wcsites

+	oracle/wcsites     12.2.1.4-220419     ba99807045e0     3 weeks ago     3.88GB
+    ```

-> Note: The default Oracle WebCenter Sites image name used for Oracle WebCenter Sites domains deployment is `oracle/wcsites:12.2.1.4-21.1.1`.
-The image obtained must be tagged as `oracle/wcsites:12.2.1.4-21.1.1` using the `docker tag` command.
-If you want to use a different name for the image, make sure to update the new image tag name in the `create-domain-inputs.yaml` file and also in other instances where the `oracle/wcsites:12.2.1.4-21.1.1` image name is used.
+> Note: The default Oracle WebCenter Sites image name used for Oracle WebCenter Sites domains deployment is `oracle/wcsites:12.2.1.4`.
+The image obtained must be tagged as `oracle/wcsites:12.2.1.4` using the `docker tag` command.
+If you want to use a different name for the image, make sure to update the new image tag name in the `create-domain-inputs.yaml` file and also in other instances where the `oracle/wcsites:12.2.1.4` image name is used.

 #### Pull Other Dependent Images